Jamie McGrath

-Jamie Terence McGrath (born 30 September 1996) is an Irish professional footballer who plays for Dundee United in the Scottish Premiership, on loan from EFL League One club Wigan Athletic, and the Republic of Ireland national team.
-He has previously played for St Mirren, Dundalk and St Patrick's Athletic.
+Jamie Terence McGrath (born 30 September 1996) is an Irish professional footballer who plays as an attacking midfielder or winger for Scottish Premiership club Hibernian, and the Republic of Ireland national team.
+He started his career with St Patrick's Athletic and has since played for Dundalk, St Mirren, Wigan Athletic, Dundee United and Aberdeen.

-Career
+Club career

 Early career

 A native of Athboy, County Meath, McGrath played youth football for his local club Athboy Celtic before joining top Dublin youth side Cherry Orchard.
 He played for UCD under 19's before joining St Patrick's Athletic under 19 side on their scholarship scheme with NUI Maynooth.
 He played for Pats under 19's for two seasons, including a league winning campaign in which McGrath scored two goals against Derry City under 19's in the final.
 He progressed into the first team in 2014 whilst still playing for the club's under 19 side.

 St Patrick's Athletic

 2014 season

 McGrath made his senior debut with the first team on 9 September 2014 as he played the full 90 minutes in a 2–1 win over Longford Town in the 2014 Leinster Senior Cup Final at City Calling Stadium.
 McGrath impressed Saints fans with his display, including an excellent through ball to set up Jack Bayly's winning goal in the 64th minute.
 His League of Ireland debut came on 17 October 2014 when he started against Athlone Town in a 2–0 loss at Richmond Park.